Download AppWin Assured Cashback

 NRI Bonds for UK

 NRIs residing in UK can buy/sale bonds in India in accordance with the regulations specified by the RBI, FEMA and SEBI.
 They are the individual resident outside India who is a citizen of India.
 UK NRIs can invest in AAA rated PSU bonds, infrastructure bonds, capital gain bonds, corporate bonds and specified bonds through FAR route.
-RBI also allows NRIs to invest in T-Bills and governemnt securities through a RBI Retail Direct portal.
+RBI also allows NRIs to invest in treasury bills and specified government securities through a RBI Retail Direct portal.

 How to Buy Bonds through Paisabazaar?